Other Youth Topics

 Prevention efforts may include the following:

-• State independent living programs that prepare youth to transition to adulthood
+• State independent living programs that prepare youth to transition to adulthood;

-• Services to promote education, employment, life skills training, health education, case management, and mentoring
+• Services to promote education, employment, life skills training, health education, case management, and mentoring;

-Learn more about the federal programs that help youth transition from foster care without experiencing homelessness, and the partnerships between federal agencies.
+Learn more about the federal programs help youth transition from foster care without experiencing homelessness, and the partnerships between federal agencies.

 Resources